|Types of passwords|

 Note: Setting the Supervisor password does not prevent access to the operating system.
 If the user Hard drive password and Power-on password are not set, then setting a Supervisor password will not cause the password prompt to appear when the operating system is booted.

 A forgotten Supervisor password will prevent access to the ThinkPad BIOS setup utility.
-To regain access, the system will need to be serviced to have the system board and hard drive replaced.
+If the Supervisor password has been forgotten and cannot be made available to the service technician, there is no service procedure to reset the password.
+The system board must be replaced for a scheduled fee.
 Proof of purchase is required, and this repair is not covered under the warranty.

 Please contact your local Service Provider should you need further assistance.